khalid-hussain/shaheen/chap4.md

 Angela and Maria were listening to their conversation at the door and both were looking at each other in amazement.

-Badr Bin Mughira got up and went to his room while Bashir and Abu Dawood talked till late into the night Maria strolled restlessly in her room.
+Badr bin Mughira got up and went to his room while Bashir and Abu Dawood talked till late into the night Maria strolled restlessly in her room.
 She knew neither the coachman's wife nor his children were in Castile.
 Her concern was whether Abu Dawood would actually prove to be an enemy of the Christian